 Semester 4, Mini 3

 6 month old infant presents severe mental retardation and hypopigmentation.
 In your investigations you find that there are high levels of serum phenylalanine.
 What disease do you suspect?
 What enzyme is defective?
 What is the associated inheritance pattern?

-→ phenylalanine hydroxylase
+PKU → phenylalanine hydroxylase → AR

 6 month old infant presents severe mental retardation and a mousy urine smell.
 What is the disease?
 What makes the smell mousy?

 PKU → accumulation of phenylacetic acid

 What is the tx for pts diagnosed with PKU?

 Phenylalanine restriction in the diet starting from postnatal period Expectant mothers homozygous for PKU: low-phenylalanine diet

 What is the enzyme deficient in galactosemia?
 As a result, what accumulates?

 Infant presents with failure to thrive with vomiting and diarrhea following milk ingestion.
 He also appears jaundice with hepatomegaly.
 Within a few weeks he develops cataracts.
 What is your likely dx?